NopeNopeGuy/aosp_docs/building-for-ultralegacy-devices/Patches.md

+# Patches for ultra-legacy devices

-For basic building instructions refer to [Building 101](../building-101/index.md) and incorporate the below patches after syncing or use LineageOS-UL.
+For basic building instructions refer to [Building 101](../building-101/1.-introduction.md) and incorporate the below patches after syncing or use LineageOS-UL.

 The following article pertains to the optimization of legacy devices,